 BEFOREHAND: The objective of any session is to capture the best version of who you are.
 Think about postures you naturally make.
 Do you tend to lean on your hands?
 Do you stand with your hands on your hips?
 Do you stand with one leg behind the other?
 If so, I'd love to capture these and what characteristically makes you YOU.
-Also, if you have a photo of yourself that you love, send it to me.
-If you tend to get VERY nervous on camera have a half a glass of wine beforehand.
-Though be wary.
-Too much and your face will (*sorry*) look a bit saggy.
-Plft, gravity!
+Also, if you have a photo of yourself that you really like, send it to me.

-SETUP: If we're shooting outside, it will take me about 10 minutes to choose a good location, setup and calibrate the camera.
+SETUP: It will take me about 10 minutes to choose a the right location, setup and calibrate the camera.
 When you get there try to breathe in the location.
 Feel the air, the wind, the sun.
+If inside, hum your favorite song.
 This will help you relax.
 If you get to the shoot before me, start looking around and think about what you might want in the background.
 I think of shoots as collaborative experiences, so if you've got suggestions, let's try them.

 HOW TO STAND/FACIAL EXPRESSIONS: I’ll start out by giving you some direction about how and where to stand.
 It can be a little nerve wracking at first but the best way to lose those nerves is to start moving.
-Moving makes you more comfortable so please feel free to shake it off, twirl, jump, squat, lean on things, smile, don't smile, put your hands in your hair, cross your arms behind your back, and do whatever you're feeling.
+Moving makes you more comfortable so please feel free to shake it off, twirl, jump, lean on things, smile, don't smile, put your hands in your pockets, cross your arms behind your back, and do whatever you're feeling.
 I'm here to make you look amazing and I've got plenty of digital space so GO FOR IT.
-I won't be screaming 'be the tiger, be the tiger' but I'll be thinking it.
-Kidding. ;) Every time you hear the camera click, do something different.
-I swear after five minutes you won't even notice the camera anymore.
+Every time you hear the camera click, do something different.
+After five minutes you won't even notice the camera anymore.
 Also, I've always got music on my phone so ask for it or bring yours and let's turn it up.